 Doris Ridgway’s son, Philip, took the image above of his mother, on discovering her comatose.
 Other graphic images of Doris’ injuries are considered too shocking for publication.

-Macclesfield resident, Philip Ridgway, says care home staff left his dementia-suffering mother covered in bruises, comatose and lying in her own excrement for two days before calling a doctor – after she suffered a head injury – which resulted in her death.
+Local residents, Philip and Paul Ridgway, say care home staff left their dementia-suffering mother covered in bruises, comatose and lying in her own excrement for two days before calling a doctor – after she suffered a head injury – which resulted in her death.

-Philip, 72, of Crompton Road, Macclesfield, believes staff at Weston Park Care Home in Macclesfield neglected his mother before her death on April 15, 2018, and wants police to re-open an investigation into what happened.
+Philip, 72, of Crompton Road, Macclesfield and brother, Paul, of Cedarway, Bollington, believe staff at Weston Park Care Home in Macclesfield neglected their mother before her death on April 15, 2018, and want police to re-open an investigation into what happened.